udexon/Phoshell/README.md

 Inspired by the Forth programming language, Phoshell &mdash; a _stack machine shell_ &mdash; extracts the essential features of Forth, simplifies them, and can be implemented in around 50 lines of JavaScript code or equivalent in _any known programming language_.

+One of the biggest obstacles in working on a large scale open source repository such as Jitsi Meet is the lack of documentations for a new comer to familiarize with the respective modules and begin modifying the code.

 - How many people?
 How long will it take to start contributing to Jitsi-Meet or similar projects?

 We do not know what we do not know.
 When someone tells us something we do not know, half the time we reject it.